gcherubini/android-pipeline/README.md

 ![Screenshot](imgs/playconsole5.png)

-## Google Play release preparation
+## Google Play release distribution preparation

 * In order to distribute your Android application, you should before set up some items on play store: App releases, Store Listing, Content Rating and Pricing and Distribution